 Meaning & History

 Anglicized form of both Coinneach and Cináed.
 This name was borne by the Scottish king Kenneth (Cináed) mac Alpin, who united the Scots and Picts in the 9th century.
-It was popularized outside of Scotland by Sir Walter Scott, who used it for the hero in his novel 'The Talisman' (1825).
-A famous bearer was the British novelist Kenneth Grahame (1859-1932), who wrote 'The Wind in the Willows'.
+It was popularized outside of Scotland by Sir Walter Scott, who used it for the hero in his 1825 novel The Talisman .
+A famous bearer was the British novelist Kenneth Grahame (1859-1932), who wrote The Wind in the Willows.

 Kenneth mac Alphin from the Scottish National Portrait Gallery

 classic mature formal upper class wholesome strong refined strange serious nerdy

 anglicizations, authors, beauty, directors, fashion designers, fire, heroes, Hunters characters, kings, literature, Mad Men characters, never out of the US top 1000, Resident Evil 0 characters, song titles, Star Trek actors, The Marvelous Mrs. Maisel characters, top 10 in Canada, True Blood characters

 Sources & References

 - Edgar's Name Pages, available from http://webspace.webring.com/people/ge/edgarbook/names/k/kenneth.html.